sap-tutorials/Tutorials/tutorials/hana-clients-choose-hana-instance/hana-clients-choose-hana-instance.md

 >---

->For connections to the SAP HANA Cloud, Data Lake, see the tutorial [Use Clients to Query Data Lake IQ](group.hana-cloud-clients-data-lake).
+>For connections to the SAP HANA Cloud, Data Lake, see the tutorial [Use Clients to Query Data Lake Relational Engine](group.hana-cloud-clients-data-lake).

 >---